Carry-on Restrictions Guide: What You Can Bring 2025

 Travelling soon?
 Here are tips to make your journey as smooth as possible:

-• Arrive early: Give yourself enough time for security checking, especially when traveling with children.
+• Arrive early: Save enough time for security checking, especially when traveling with children.

-• Pack liquids correctly: Use a transparent resealable bag, and put it in an easily accessible part of your carry-on.
+• Pack liquids correctly: Use a transparent resealable bag.

-• Remove electronics in advance: Laptops, tablets, and e-readers should be placed in a separate bin.
+• Remove electronics in advance: Place laptops, tablets, and e-readers in a separate bin.

 Carry-on Restrictions Guide